Alison Torn

 Teaching and Administration

-Level 4 : Social psychology in the Social, Developmental and Individual Differences module
+Level 4 : Social psychology

-Level 5 : Social Psychology in the Behavioural Neuroscience and Social Psychology module
+Level 5 : Social Psychology

-Learning, teaching and assessment task groups
+Learning, teaching and student experience committee

 Research interests